 2. League bowling has declined considerably

 You may see a lot of people in a bowling center because over 67 million people in the United States bowled at least once in 2016.
 Bowling is the number one recreational activity in the US!
 But of that number, only 1 out of every 33 people is a serious bowler.
-That totaled just 2 million people in 2016, of which 1.5 million bowled in sanctioned leagues and another 0.5 million bowled in non-sanctioned leagues.
+That meant just 2 million serious bowlers in 2016, of which 1.5 million bowled in sanctioned leagues and another 0.5 million bowled in non-sanctioned leagues.
 League bowling is down 80% from 8 million in the 1990's.
 In the last six years alone that decline has averaged 7% per year.